FDA Digital Health and Artificial Intelligence Glossary – Educational Resource

 What is the procedure to request Emergency Use of an investigational medical device for a patient?

 If time is sufficient, contact the UK Office of Research Integrity (ORI) main line to reach an IRB Chair for confirmation that use meets FDA criteria.
-Follow steps in the Emergency Use SOP and use Checklist for documentation.
+Follow steps in the Emergency Use SOP and use the Checklist for documentation.

 What is the procedure to gain Compassionate Use of an investigational device for a patient with an immediately life-threatening condition where no comparable alternative is available?